jesuslopezpino/ExampleQuery/README.md

 public enum HqlConditions {

 	// Does NOT requires value in example to be applied IS_NULL(" is null "), 			// the field is null IS_NOT_NULL(" is not null "), 	// the field is not null IS_EMPTY(" is empty "), 		// the field is empty IS_NOT_EMPTY(" is not empty "), // the field is not empty

-	// Does require value in the example object to be applied LIKE(" like "), // the field is like (case-sensitive) the value of field in the example LIKE_IGNORE_CASE(" LIKE "), // the field is like (case-insensitive) the value of field in the example EQUALS(" = "), // the field is equals to the value of field in the examplethe value of field in the example NOT_EQUALS(" != "), // the field is not equals to the value of field in the example GREATER_THAN(" > "), // the field is greater than the value of field in the example GREATER_EQUALS(" >= "), the field is greater or equals to the value of field in the example LOWER_THAN(" < "), // the field is lower than the value of field in the example LOWER_EQUALS(" <= "), //the field is greater or equals to the value of field in the example IN(" in "), // the field is in the list value of the example NOT_IN(" not in "); // the field is not in the list value of the example ...
+	// Does require value in the example object to be applied LIKE(" like "), 			// the field is like (case-sensitive) the value of field in the example LIKE_IGNORE_CASE(" LIKE "), // the field is like (case-insensitive) the value of field in the example EQUALS(" = "), 				// the field is equals to the value of field in the examplethe value of field in the example NOT_EQUALS(" != "), 		// the field is not equals to the value of field in the example GREATER_THAN(" > "), 		// the field is greater than the value of field in the example GREATER_EQUALS(" >= "), 	// the field is greater or equals to the value of field in the example LOWER_THAN(" < "), 			// the field is lower than the value of field in the example LOWER_EQUALS(" <= "),		// the field is greater or equals to the value of field in the example IN(" in "), 				// the field is in the list value of the example NOT_IN(" not in "); 		// the field is not in the list value of the example ...

 }